yiisoft/input-http/README.md

 - Mark DTO properties with [hydrator attributes](docs/guide/en/hydrator-attributes.md) provided by this package.
 - Add DTO class name as type hint to a class method argument where you want to it to be resolved.

-For other available options, see the [guide](docs/guide/en).

 ## Documentation

 - Guide: [English](docs/guide/en/README.md), [Português - Brasil](docs/guide/pt-BR/README.md).
 - [Internals](docs/internals.md)

 If you need help or have a question, the [Yii Forum](https://forum.yiiframework.com/c/yii-3-0/63) is a good place for that.
 You may also check out other [Yii Community Resources](https://www.yiiframework.com/community).

 ## License